vasileios27/GeoML-Lab/README.md

 ## Comparative Forecasting of Extreme Weather: AI Models

 The project focuses on the evaluation and application of advanced AI models for forecasting extreme weather events, with an emphasis on severe precipitation.
 These models will be compared against each other to assess their relative performance.
-Using long-term reanalysis datasets such as ERA5, the goal is to train and test deep learning architectures capable of predicting rare and intense phenomena.
+Using long-term reanalysis datasets such as ERA5, the goal is to test deep learning architectures capable of predicting rare and intense phenomena.
 Ultimately, the project aims to measure their accuracy under real-world extreme conditions and explore their potential integration into future early-warning systems.

-Perfect — your README introduction already establishes the purpose clearly.
-Here’s a continuation you can paste directly below it, including a well-structured **AI model comparison table** and a **link placeholder** for your detailed model documentation.

 ---